What is the best longboard for dancing? A question I have heard asked many times in my short time as a longboard dancer.

 To tack on some real world experience and learnings here: My first real setup was on the Bastl Bolero, which measures 108cm long.
 At the time of purchasing it, I already thought the thing was massive, and would completely adequate for my needs.

 I always knew I’d tend towards dancing over freestyle, even from the very beginning (because I’m easily terrified on my board and am certain too much freestyle will lead to my untimely demise hah).

 It wasn’t until I started learning more advanced dance sequences that I realized the Bolero was actually too small for me.
 I wear a size 44 (US 10.5) shoe, and when doing certain variations of the cross step I would end up tripping all over myself, and this was very frustrating.

-I’ve recently bought a second deck, the Bastlboards Walzer, which comes in at 124cm and that extra 16 centimeters makes a world of difference.
+I then moved on to my second setup, the Bastlboards Walzer, which comes in at 124cm and that extra 16 centimeters made a world of difference.

 I couldn’t be happier.
 I am gonna keep the Bolero still because it is beautiful, and mostly out of sentimental value, but it’s really hard to imagine ever going back to it, especially after getting the extra space on the Walzer.